-This is is the fifth part of a series taking a historian’s look at the Battle of Helm’s Deep (I, II, III, IV) from both J.R.R.
+This is the fifth part of a series taking a historian’s look at the Battle of Helm’s Deep (I, II, III, IV, V, VI, VII.
+VIII) from both J.R.R.
 Tolkien’s The Two Towers (1954) and Peter Jackson’s 2002 film of the same name.
 In our last two parts, we looked at the organization of the two opposing forces.
 In particular, we noted that while Saruman had built what appeared to be a professional force capable of complex operations, in practice he had not done the legwork in organization or training to actually facilitate those complex operations.
 This week, we’ll see those flaws in action, as we look at the conduct of Saruman’s host’s siege operations, along with Théoden’s last minute defensive preparations.
 How can an understanding of medieval siege warfare inform the catastrophe that is Saruman’s fortress assault?
 And how do the organizational failings of his army lead to their tactical failings on the battlefield?

 As before, if you like what you are reading here, please share it; if you really like it, you can support me on Patreon.
 And if you want updates whenever a new post appears, you can click below for email updates or follow me on twitter (@BretDevereaux) for updates as to new posts as well as my occasional ancient history, foreign policy or military history musings.

 Investing in Preparation for your Prepared Defenses to be Invested

 But before we get to ladders and explosions, we ought to talk about the steps Théoden is taking to prepare for a siege.
 And I know it feels like we are taking forever to get to the actual assault, but that is really the point: effective siegework, on either the offense or the defense, depends mostly on preparation.
 Film tends to elide away this element, but even an assault that ends a siege often comes as the result of months of careful planning and preparation.